-The U.S. Department of Energy’s Bioenergy Technologies Office (BETO) will host a virtual workshop on April 20–21, 2021, covering the topic of algae crop protection to facilitate scaling of the algae industry.
+The U.S. Department of Energy’s Bioenergy Technologies Office (BETO) hosted a virtual workshop on April 20–21, 2021, covering the topic of algae crop protection to facilitate scaling of the algae industry.
 A major barrier to the scaling and intensification of algal cultivation is the partial or complete loss of productivity due to pests, just like traditional farming.
 Developing effective strategies to maintain harvest yield over time is essential to meeting BETO’s long-term goals of promoting cost competitive biofuels and bioproducts.

-- Establishing strategies to overcome technical barriers.
+- Establish strategies to overcome technical barriers.

 - Current State of Crop Protection

 - Alternative Crop Protection Approaches to Chemicals and Pesticides

 - Understanding Pest Life Cycles and Infection Mechanisms

 - Developing Scalable, Economic, and Consumer-Accepted Pest Management Practices.